Gift cards

 Expiry dates are allowed for:

-- Cards issued for a specific good or service.
+- gift cards issued for a specific good or service.
 For example, a gift certificate for a manicure can expire.

-- Cards sold for charitable purposes
+- gift cards sold for charitable purposes

-- If the gift card was bought before 2009 (when the law came into force)
+- if the gift card was bought before 2009 (when the law came into force)

 What kind of fees can be charged for a gift card?